toshi2135/oop-programming/README.md

 # Object-Oriented Programming

-This is the repos contains my project in my course about OOP in C# (.NET)
+This is the repos contains my project in my course about OOP in C# (.NET Core)